Sharp Bounds for Continuous-Valued Treatment Effects with Unobserved Confounders

 We presented novel bounds for the APO after introducing a new continuous sensitivity model and leveraging a constraint on a likelihood ratio, derived confidence intervals from them, and showed that our algorithm outperforms existing methodologies in terms of computation times and sharpness.
 These results were demonstrated on a simulated dataset and real data from the U.S.\ Environmental Protection Agency.
 Additionally, we proposed doubly robust estimators of the bounds and performed an exploratory analysis on the variation of $\Gamma$ with respect to certain generation parameters of the dataset in appendix.
 To go further, it could be interesting to extend our method to the case where $T$ is multivariate, for example, to study drug antagonism or synergism.
-Moreover, in this article, we did not explain how to estimate the bounds for the CAPO from the data because it requires localizing the estimation around the covariates of interest, which is a case of high-dimensional regression.
-The estimation and interpretation of $\Gamma$ also requires additional investigation and is still an active domain of research.
-Finally, the suggested doubly robust estimators can be promising but more thorough examination is needed to improve their implementation.
+Moreover, derivation of the bounds under Pearl's SCM could be another avenue, as this framework is also popular in causal inference but involves different assumptions.
+Additionally, in this article, we did not explain how to estimate the bounds for the CAPO from the data because it requires localizing the estimation around the covariates of interest, which is a case of high-dimensional regression.
+The estimation and interpretation of $\Gamma$ also requires further investigation and is still an active domain of research.
+For example, \textcite{kallus2018confounding} suggested estimating a lower bound for $\Gamma$ through negative controls \parencite{lipsitch2010negative}.
+Finally, the proposed doubly robust estimators can be promising but more thorough examination could be needed to improve them.